 The dates for the next event are yet to be announced by the organizers, so it’s best to stay tuned for the latest updates.

 Where and how to get there?

 The Toronto Festivals of Lights is considered one of the most visited and most sought after festivals in Toronto and Canada.
-This fantastic festival runs from the 18th of January to the 3rd of March and is open daily beginning at sundown ( it depends on the weather).
+This fantastic festival runs from January to March and is open daily beginning at sundown ( it depends on the weather).
 It also makes for some fantastic and instagrammable posts and pictures, so make sure to bring your camera and see that it is fully charged, not to miss the amazing and beautiful spot.